These are the main eligibility criteria for becoming a donor:

 - You have consumed alcohol in the 24 hours before your appointment

-- You have taken/applied any prescription or over-the-counter medications i.e. paracetamol, aspirin, ibuprofen, antibiotics, antihistamines and topical ointments, within 1 week of the appointment.
+- You have taken/applied any prescription or over-the-counter medications i.e. paracetamol, aspirin, ibuprofen, antibiotics, antihistamines steroidal-based creams, within 7 days of your appointment.
 Contraceptive medications are the exception.

 - If you have had any vaccination in the past 7 days